Spiritual signs in nature and their meaning in indigenous cultures

 Seeing a circle of birds in the sky

-Birds circling often evoke the concept of cycles.
-In many Indigenous cultures, the circle represents balance and the cycle of life.
+Birds circling often recall the notion of cycles.
+In several Indigenous cultures, the circle represents balance and the cycle of life.

 Sunrise symbolizes a new beginning, hope, and rebirth.